codeme254/blogit/README.md

 - For now, you don’t need to do anything fancy with the database or tokens, just clear the cookie on the client side.
 - Send back a simple confirmation message such as `logout successful`.
 - Endpoint `/auth/logout`

+## Blogs
+### Create a Blog
+To create a new blog, the user must provide the following details:
+- Title: The title of the blog post.
+- Synopsis: A short summary of the blog.
+- Featured Image URL: A link to the blog's featured image.
+- Content: The main body of the blog.

+#### `Blog` Model Structure
+The `Blog` model should contain the following fields:
+- `id`: A unique identifier for each blog post.
+Use Prisma’s UUID as the default: `@default(uuid())`
+- `title`: A required `String` representing the blog title.
+- `synopsis`: A required `String` summarizing the blog content.
+- `featuredImageUrl`: An optional `String` for the featured image URL.
+Default is null.
+- `content`: A required `String` containing the main body of the blog.
+- `isDeleted`: A Boolean flag indicating whether the blog has been deleted.
+Default is false.
+- `createdAt`: A `DateTime` value representing when the blog was created.
+Use Prisma’s `now()` as the default: `@default(now())`
+- `lastUpdated`: A `DateTime` field that automatically updates whenever the record changes, mark with `@updatedAt`.

+#### Notes
+- Implement a one-to-many relationship between User and Blog: one user can create multiple blogs, but each blog must belong to exactly one user.
+- This action is restricted to authenticated users only.
+- Endpoint: `POST /blogs`

+### Get Blogs
+- Implement an endpoint that gets all the blogs that have not been deleted (isDeleted: false).
+- This action is restricted to authenticated users only.
+- The following fields should be retrieved for each blog:
+    - id
+    - title
+    - synopsis
+    - featuredImageUrl
+    - createdAt
+    - User information (creator of the blog):
+        - firstName
+        - lastName
+- Endpoint: `GET /blogs`

+### Get Blog
+- Implement an endpoint to retrieve a single blog by its ID.
+- If no matching blog is found, or if the blog is marked as deleted, respond with a user-friendly error message: `Blog not found`
+- This action is restricted to authenticated users only.
+- The following fields should be retrieved:
+    - id
+    - title
+    - synopsis
+    - featuredImageUrl
+    - content
+    - createdAt
+    - lastUpdated
+    - User information (creator of the blog):
+        - firstName
+        - lastName
+- Endpoint: `GET /blogs/:blogId`

+### Update a Blog
+- Implement an endpoint for updating a blog.
+- This action is restricted to authenticated users only.
+- The following are the fields that can be updated:
+    - title
+    - synopsis
+    - featuredImageUrl
+    - content
+- The endpoint should validate user authorization before applying any changes to ensure that only the blog’s owner can update it.
+- Endpoint: `PATCH /blogs/:blogId`

+### Move Blog to Trash
+- Implement an endpoint for marking a blog as deleted by changing the `isDeleted` field from false to true.
+- This action is restricted to authenticated users only.
+- The endpoint should validate user authorization before applying any changes to ensure that only the blog’s owner can update it.
+- Endpoint: `PATCH /blogs/trash/:blogId`

+### Restore a Deleted Blog
+- Implement an endpoint for restoring a deleted blog by changing the `isDeleted` field from true to false.
+- This action is restricted to authenticated users only.
+- The endpoint should validate user authorization before applying any changes to ensure that only the blog’s owner can update it.
+- Endpoint: `PATCH /blogs/restore/:blogId`

+### Delete a Blog Permanently
+- Implement an endpoint to delete a blog permanently.
+- This action is restricted to authenticated users only.
+- The endpoint should validate user authorization before applying any changes to ensure that only the blog’s owner can update it.
+- Endpoint: `DELETE /blogs/:blogId`